 The Uncles are sitting in the De Soto, smoking.

 “We need to go to the hotel, Uncle Tam,” I request nicely.
-They look at us, see Patti and quickly look shocked.
-We all pile into the back, with Patti in the middle, Casper’s on her lap and Jack and me on the side with our arms around her.
+They look at us, see Patti and quickly look alarmed.
+We all pile into the back, with Patti in the middle, Casper’s on her lap and Jack and me on either side with our arms around her.

 She shifts her legs and asks, “Who’s pushing down on my legs?”